wnameless/json-base/README.md

 // At the same time, user can consume popular JSON implementations easily in zir library public void acceptJacksonVal(JsonNode jsonNode) {
   JsonValueCore<JacksonJsonValue> val = new JacksonJsonValue(jsonNode);
+  // If you are using Jackson 3:
+  // JsonValueCore<Jackson3JsonValue> val = new Jackson3JsonValue(jsonNode);
   acceptJsonVal(val);
   ...
 }